christopher-beckham/christopher-beckham.github.io/_posts/2021-08-17-intro-autoencoders.md

 - **(Coming soon)** Provide some code which allows you to easily train a Gaussian or Laplacian VAE on MNIST.
 This code leverages PyTorch's `torch.distributions` module which heavily eases implementation of variational methods.

 Updates:
+- (29/09/2021) Fix minor errors in derivations, make clearer the derivation of multivariate Gaussian likelihood.
 - (22/08/2021) Provide minimalistic code to implement the AE/VAE forward pass with `torch.distributions`.
 - (18/08/2021) Thanks Vikram Voleti for pointing out numerous errors: (1) error where the numerator for the log RMSE gradient was incorrectly being multiplied by 2; and (2) Fig 4's plot not being consistent with its equation.